donders-research-data-management/rdm-ontology-di/doc/help/faq/deposit-data.rst

 2.  **How should I request a Data Acquisition Collection/Research Documentation Collection/ Data Sharing Collection (DAC/RDC/DSC)?**

-    New collections can only be requested by researchers working at or affiliated with the Donders Institute for Brain, Cognition and Behavior.
-The Donders Insitute has 4 organizational units, which all have their own management and implementation of RDM procedures: DCCN, DCC, DCN and DCMN.
+    New collections can only be requested by researchers working at or affiliated with the Radboud University.
+The Radboud University has multiple organizational units, which all have their own management and implementation of RDM procedures.
 The way to request a collection differs per organizational unit.
-For details please check the Intranet of Donders Institute: https://intranet.donders.ru.nl/
+For details please check the intranet of the Radboud University: https://www.radboudnet.nl/

 3.  **What are research data?**